Thiago Feltri

-Thiago Henrique Feltri (born 18 May 1985 in Fernão), known as Thiago Feltri, is a Brazilian footballer who plays for Portuguesa as a left back.
+Thiago Henrique Feltri (born 18 May 1985 in Fernão), known as Thiago Feltri, is a Brazilian retired footballer who played as a left back.

 Career

 On 4 January 2010 Atlético Mineiro released the left-back after five years and is now a free agent.
 In February 2010 Atletico Goianiense signed the former Atlético Mineiro and Goiás left-back until December 2011.